phase858/RexBot/README.md

 # RexBot

-A silly and generally useless but expandable discord bot.
+A silly and generally useless but expandable(for simple commands) discord bot.
 # Requirements
 .NET Core 2.0
 # Configuration